 Widgetsmith is made by David Smith, the same developer behind other apps like Watchsmith, Sleep++, and Pedometer++.
-Widgetsmith also appears to be the first widget-making app that went viral on TikTok, as TikToker katamogz talked about Widgetsmith making your iOS 14 "aesthetic AF,"setting off the trend of highly customized home screens.
+Widgetsmith also appears to be the first widget-making app that went viral on TikTok, as TikToker katamogz talked about Widgetsmith making your iOS 14 "aesthetic AF,", thus setting off the trend of highly customized home screens.

 In Widgetsmith, you start with three different sized widgets, which you can customize to your liking.
 Customizations include functions like date, time, weather, astronomy, and more.
 Every single function can be fine-tuned for your desired functionality and appearance.
 All of the widgets that you create in Widgetsmith can be dynamically scheduled to appear on your Home screen based on rules that you define.
 For example, you could have a weather widget show up in the morning when you wake up, then a calendar as your work day begins, and then switch to your Activity rings when work ends and you want to get some exercise in.